 This custom Holimites Trail Running itinerary combines the most impressive and the most famous Dolomite locations all into one East-to-West traverse.

 The tour starts from the charming town of Sesto di Pusteria at the foot of the Tre Cime di Lavaredo.
 From here you’ll run through the Fanes, Sennes, Braies and Puez-Odle Natural Parks, and finish your adventure on the idyllic Alpe di Siusi meadows.

 A 7-day adventure with 103 km (64 miles) of trails and 6,500 m (21.300 feet) total ascent

 Length 8 nights

 Arrival in Badia: meet and greet and briefing with a Holimites trail expert.

 Dinner and overnight stay in hotel.

 1st day: warm up run, visiting the most panoramic spots of Alta Badia.
-Dinner and overnight stay in the booked Hotel
+Dinner and overnight stay in the hotel.

 2nd day: approx. 19,5 km (12 miles) with +1,400 m (4600 feet) elevation gain; -950 m (3120 feet) elevation loss;

-Transfer from Badia to Sexten.
-From Sexten through the Val Fiscalina to the bottom of the Tre Cime di Lavaredo.
+Transfer to Sesto in Val Pusteria.
+From Sesto we cross the Val Fiscalina until we reach the world famous Tre Cime di Lavaredo.
+From here we start the descent to the Antorno Lake.
 Dinner and overnight stay in a hut.

 3rd day: approx. 14 km (8.7 miles) with +880 m (2890 feet) e. g.; -790 m (2590 feet) e. l.